DrNoLife/coub_downloader/README.md

 5) Run the program.

 This process will be made a lot easier in the future, but for now, it is what it is.
 As I said, still very early stage.

+# Extra notes
+Currently working on a "community crawler", so one can get basically ALL links to coubs on that community.
+This list will be saved locally in the coubs_to_download.txt file.
+This file can then be processed by the "main" program, which will download every single coub.